 Human Centered Design & Engineering (HCDE) is committed to helping students successfully complete their graduate studies at the University of Washington.
 Satisfactory progress for graduate students relates primarily to remaining in good academic standing and successful continuation of coursework until degree completion.

 HCDE students may take no more than four consecutive quarters of leave during their graduate program.
-To be approved for on-leave status, HCDE graduate students must get approval from their chair and the Graduate Program Coordinator.
+To be approved for On-Leave status, HCDE graduate students must get approval from their chair and the Graduate Program Coordinator.
 To access the on-line petition, please visit the Graduate School's page on the on-leave process.

 Academic Progress and Performance

-- Final Probation: After at least one quarter of probation, a recommendation of final probation will be issued if a student has a cumulative or quarterly GPA less than 3.0 or has not met performance expectations for three consecutive quarters.
+- Final Probation: After at least one quarter of probation, a recommendation of final probation will be issued if a student has a cumulative or quarterly GPA less than 3.0 and/or has not met performance expectations for three consecutive quarters.

 - Drop: After at least one quarter of final probation, HCDE may recommend a student be dropped from the program if performance expectations remain deficient.
 If the Graduate School approves the decision, the student will be immediately dropped from the HCDE PhD program.

 An action of "Warn" will not appear on the student's permanent record/transcript.
 Only actions of "Probation," "Final Probation," and "Drop" will appear on the student's permanent record.
 "Final Probation," and "Drop" will appear on the student's transcript.